 Meanwhile, Oklahoma began the season as a favorite to make the College Football Playoffs and have yet another Heisman-winning quarterback in Spencer Rattler.
 But their offense is a mess; they’ve posted three very unimpressive wins – Tulane, Nebraska, and West Virginia – and they will fail to cover the spread in Manhattan.

 Take Kansas State and the points.

 Pay Per Head Software

-See a demo today at WagerHome.com.read more
+See a demo today at WagerHome.com and get your first four weeks absolutely free.read more